On this page:

-Replacement cabinets can cost tens of thousands of dollars, rather than the $2,500 national average for refinishing kitchen cabinets.
-Most spend between $1,500 and $3,500 for the project and depending on where you live, the cost for refinishing could be more or less, hinging on the value of labor in your area.
+Replacement cabinets can cost tens of thousands of dollars, rather than the $3,000 national average for refinishing kitchen cabinets.
+Most spend between $3,000 and $5,000 for the project, and depending on where you live, the cost for refinishing could be more or less, depending on the cost of labor in your area.

-Cabinet refinishing is mostly labor and costs very little for materials.
-Across the country, and even from urban to rural, labor costs vary substantially; $32 to $100 per hour.
+Cabinet refinishing costs are mostly labor.
+Across the country, and even from urban to rural, labor costs vary substantially: $32 to $100 per hour.
+Most charge between $4 to $15 per square foot for cabinet refinishing, including materials.

 Before you decide on a DIY project that might leave you without a kitchen for two weeks or more, at least get a few estimates.
 You might be surprised by the results.